adriancorrendo/metrica/README.md

 ## 5. Contributing to our package

-Thank you for considering contributing to our an open-source project.
+Thank you for considering contributing to our open-source project.
 Although we are not directly funded to maintain `metrica`, we care about reproducible science, like you.
 Thus, all contributions are more than welcome!